 I am a retired Canadian educator and mental health counsellor.
-Since my retirement I have immersed myself in various writing projects as well as travel around the world with my wife of 47 years.
-I am a father to three adult children and a grandfather to six grandsons and one granddaughter.
+Since my retirement I have immersed myself in various writing projects as well as travel around the world with my wife of 50 years.
+I am a father to three adult children and a grandfather to seven grandsons and one granddaughter.
 I live on the Canadian prairies and have a publishing business called Retired Eagle Books.
-My aboriginal roots are best described as OjiHawk, a blend of both Ojibwa and Mohawk.
+My distant aboriginal roots are best described as Ojihawk, a blend of both Ojibwe and Mohawk.
 My European roots are French and English with most of that rooted in the Celtic world.

 My identity as a writer began in the late sixties while I was a teenager in Ottawa, Canada.
 Like so many teenagers, I wrote poetry, a few songs, and essays that could only be labelled as “resistance” writing.
 I found an outlet in a youth journal called, Left-Centre where I began to publish some of my writing.